thoughtbot/dotfiles/README.md

 [Ruby](https://www.ruby-lang.org/en/) configuration:

 * Add trusted binstubs to the `PATH`.
-* Load rbenv into the shell, adding shims onto our `PATH`.
+* Load the ASDF version manager, falling back to rbenv if not installed.

 Shell aliases and scripts: